wp-plugins/wp-video-posts/readme.txt

 If you do not have ffmpeg support on your server, this plugin will simply ignore the conversion and proceed with the rest of the process.
 The supported file formats without ffmpeg installed would only be FLV and MP4.
 In addition, the splash image will not be generated either and the default image will be displayed.

+You can convert your video manually by using online resources or programs on your computer.
+One online resource is this: http://video.online-convert.com/convert-to-flv

 == Screenshots ==

 1. Video Posts page displaying your video posts.